Do You Suffer From Laryngitis?

-Laryngitis is an inflammation of the voice box, or larynx.
-The inflammation can result in either hoarseness or the total loss of voice.
+Laryngitis is an inflammation of the voice box (or larynx).
+The inflammation can result in either hoarseness or a total loss of voice.
 Laryngitis is usually caused by an infection, allergies, coughing, or overuse of the vocal cords.
 It can last a few days or a few weeks.

 Those who suffer from frequent bouts of laryngitis know how difficult it can be to be without a voice.
 Finding a way to treat and prevent the symptoms can be challenging, as well.

 Ways to Prevent and Treat Laryngitis

 - Drink plenty of fluids to keep vocal cords moist.